Best Bike Lock of 2026: Strong and Practical

 Why should we trust Sold Secure?

-Sold Secure test and rate more bike locks than anyone else.
-They use standardized tools, and methods that are informed by what real thieves are using in the street.
+Sold Secure tests and rates more bike locks than anyone else.
+They use standardized tools and methods that are informed by what real thieves are using in the street.
 This includes both brute force and picking techniques.

 They maintain close relationships with both the police and insurance companies to keep their methods up to date.
 And the locks must be resubmitted for testing every year, or they lose their rating.